DuncanRitchie2/window-bookings/README.md

 ### ✨ Features I managed to implement

 The app presents the customer with a booking form, which asks for a customer name, premises address, and survey date.
 On submission, a new survey is added to the database with the information from the form.
-If the premises does not match a premises existing in the database, a new premises is created.
-If the customer does not match a premises existing in the database, a new customer is created.
+If the premises does not match a premises existing in the database, a new premises record is created.
+If the customer does not match a customer existing in the database, a new customer record is created.
 A random surveyor is assigned to the survey.
 After submitting a booking, the customer is redirected to their list of surveys.

 The customer&rsquo;s list of surveys presents the date due, premises address, surveyor name, and an edit button for every booking.
 If a latitude and longitude is also in the database for a premises, those co-ordinates are given also.